 - 1. Better awareness of issues of international cyber security by public officials and diplomats (international law and norms, CBMs and international cooperation as outlined in the UN GGE Reports, by ASEAN, OSCE, AU, OAS etc.); - 2.
-Feedback from the Regions to the international cyber security dialogue and discourse; - 3.
-Better mutual understanding of related concepts, norms and measures, strengthened and possibly institutionalized cooperation among participating countries; - 4.
+Preparation of staff in Capitals and Country Delegations for the upcoming negotiations on Cybersecurity in the context of the OEWG and UN GGE in 2019 in New York. - 3.
+Feedback from the Regions to the international cyber security dialogue and discourse; - 4.
+Better mutual understanding of related concepts, norms and measures, strengthened and possibly institutionalized cooperation among participating countries; - 5.
 Exchange of concerns, best practices, policies and institutional arrangements in the field of cyber security; - A network of alumni, lecturers and experts familiar with the international cyber security challenges and processes and willing to support the goals of implementing and universally promoting inter alia the UN GGE guidance on norms and CBMs.